-You see the breach closing here, IF we do these things.
+You see the breach closing here, if we do these things.

-He's talking about our calling and our justification have qualified us, through His grace, to be partakers—to be part of His Family.
+He is talking about our calling and our justification have qualified us, through His grace, to be partakers—to be part of His Family.
 To be part of "the good guys"—the light.

-He has delivered us from the power of darkness and conveyed [translated] us into the kingdom of the Son of His love.
-(Colossians 1:13)
+Colossians 1:13 He has delivered us from the power of darkness and conveyed [translated] us into the kingdom of the Son of His love.

 Our Savior, and our God, is everything to us!
-We heard the sermon "ALL IN ALL" not too long ago; and this (in verse 18) is where it comes to hit us very close to home.
+We heard the sermon "All in All" not too long ago; and this (in verse 18) is where it comes to hit us very close to home.

-And He is the head of the body, the church, who is the beginning, the firstborn from the dead, that in all things He may have the preeminence.
-(Colossians 1:18)
+Colossians 1:18 And He is the head of the body, the church, who is the beginning, the firstborn from the dead, that in all things He may have the preeminence.